 - How do they seem to respond to the team?
-Is there a nice flow of conversation?
+Is there a steady flow of conversation?

 It is okay for someone to be an introvert, but if someone is on their phone and not even trying to get to know their potential future colleagues that could be a red flag.

 That said, it’s best to consider any sort of social challenges the candidate has.
 Social anxiety, especially in extremes, can get the best of a person when they’re under high-pressure situations.
 While this shouldn’t change an outcome, it’s something you do need to take into account when introducing your candidate to your team.

 Finally, it’s time to make the decision!